Epilepsy Action Tea Break - Friday 21 October

 Why has this recipe been donated to Epilepsy Action?

-Each year in October, Epilepsy Action holds a fundraising event called National Tea and Cake Break, asking people to pop the kettle on, make a brew, bake a cake and have a cuppa with us!
+Each year in October, Epilepsy Action holds a fundraising event called Tea Break, asking people to pop the kettle on, make a brew, bake a cake and have a cuppa with us!
 The money raised goes towards helping everyone affected by epilepsy in the UK!

-Holding a National Tea and Cake Break really is a piece of cake!
-Whether it’s a cup of tea and a cake in your kitchen or a tea party at your workplace, you can hold your Tea and Cake Break anywhere and invite anybody along to share the fun.
-In the past, we have had Tea and Cake Breaks registered all over the UK; from Cornwall to Scotland, in schools, homes and workplaces.
+Holding a Tea Break really is a piece of cake!
+Whether it’s a cup of tea and a cake in your kitchen or a tea party at your workplace, you can hold your Tea Break anywhere and invite anybody along to share the fun.
+In the past, we have had Tea Breaks registered all over the UK; from Cornwall to Scotland, in schools, homes and workplaces.

-If reading this recipe has inspired you to hold a National Tea and Cake Break for Epilepsy Action, why not register for your free fundraising pack now and #BakeADifference?
+If reading this recipe has inspired you to hold a Tea Break for Epilepsy Action, why not register for your free fundraising pack now and bake a difference?